-Anthropology, Arabic, Art History, Biology, Business, Economics, Education, Environmental Studies, Film Studies, Fine Arts, Gender Studies, History, International Business, International Relations, Internship, Linguistics, Literature, Music, Political Science, Religious Studies, Sciences, Sociology, Spanish
+Anthropology, Arabic, Art History, Biology, Business, Economics, Environmental Studies, Film Studies, Fine Arts, Gender Studies, History, International Relations, Internship, Literature, Music, Political Science, Psychology, Religious Studies, Sciences, Spanish, Women's Studies

 Granada is a multicultural city, the historic crossroads of Christian, Muslim and Jewish cultures.
 Students on this program benefit from a variety of internship and volunteer opportunities in addition to their coursework, can choose between a dormitory and a homestay, and have the option of taking a class free of charge at a local recreation center.